 Let’s start with what’s been happening at Carenet—a lot of exciting additions and changes have been on the docket lately.

 John: We couldn’t be more excited about the direction of the organization.
-In January, we announced the acquisition of OpenMed, a true digital innovator in the healthcare space, with patented communications technology that’s designed to activate both the patient and provider.
-It also stands to strengthen collaboration across the parts of the healthcare ecosystem.
-And just recently, we announced the launch of a Carenet CX Analytics Group.
+Early this year we announced the launch of a Carenet CX Analytics Group.
 The group’s first consulting and analytics offering will apply proven methodologies used in industries like e-commerce and financial services to the healthcare Service Journey for the first time.

 Steve: We’re definitely putting all of the pieces in place to grow the organization and ensure we’re ready for our client’s scalability needs and our continued expansion, as well.
 We’re investing in meaningful partnerships, bringing on experienced leaders, and adapting our client relationships for heightened alignment around improving the healthcare consumer experience.